 8. Check out your State Pension amount and date

-The current full amount you can receive from the State Pension is £11,502 per year (£221.20 per week) – but not everyone is automatically eligible for the full amount.

-Check out your State Pension forecast on the Government’s webpage to find out how much you might receive and when you’re able to claim from.
-You need to have at least 10 qualifying years on your National Insurance (NI) record to get a State pension.
+The current full amount you can receive from the new State Pension is £230.25 per week – but not everyone is automatically eligible for the full amount.1 You need to have at least 10 qualifying years on your National Insurance (NI) record to be eligible for the State pension.
 Those with 35 qualifying years will be entitled to the full State pension.

-The Government recently launched a new digital service allowing you to see if you have any gaps in your National Insurance (NI) record and make voluntary NI contributions to fill those gaps if it will benefit you.
+You can check out your State Pension forecast on the government’s webpage to find out how much you might receive and when you’ll be able to claim it.
+The tool shows whether you have any gaps in your National Insurance (NI) record and gives you the option to make voluntary NI contributions to fill those gaps, if it will benefit you for retirement.

 Bonus tip: Get help if you need it